Market insights

 The short answer is experts for hire.

 Working on a freelance basis, these experienced and very knowledgeable professionals come from all walks of life, backgrounds, and careers.
-Organizations can get in touch with these experts via specialized platforms - the Expert Networks.
+Organizations can get in touch with these experts via specialized platforms - the expert networks.

 image